secjohn/kali-scripts/README.md

 ## Overview
 This is simply a place for me to store scripts to make my life easier using kali.
 Hopfully others will find them useful and even contribute to them.

+### Update 05/25/2017
+Sorry it has been a while.
+I updated both update scripts.
+I changed fuzzdb from svn to git since svn isn't working anymore.
+I commented out easycreds and svn version of aircrack.
+Easycreds is dated and I don't see the need for the aircrack updates anymore.
+But I left them commented if you love them uncomment it.
+Removed the bundle update to metasploit, that isn't a thing anymore.
+Added cleaning to the package updates.
+I left the nmap-svn alone but normally I just use that for scripts, kali is doing great keeping nmap current as heck.
+All the same updates to the auto script as well.

+Note: This won't fix your sources for you!
+If you are using this to keep Kali up to date on Kali 2.0 and have not changed your sources to the kali-rolling you are going to have problems.
+See this link: https://www.kali.org/news/kali-linux-rolling-edition-2016-1/.
+In short as of right now the /etc/apt/sources.list should look like this: deb http://http.kali.org/kali kali-rolling main non-free contrib

 ### kaliupdate.sh
 Update 10/29/14:
 Minor typo changes in echo's.
 Changed the update to do a dist-update.